How Can You Avoid Plagiarism in 2025

 NLP (Natural Language Processing) is a branch of artificial Intelligence that focuses on how AI understands and interprets human-written text.
 Think of it as teaching machines to “read” and “write” like humans do.

-How Marsha Improved Her Grades Using Plagiarism Checker
+How Marsha Improved Her Grades Using a Plagiarism Checker

-Marsha was a second-year student at the University of Bradford studying English literature.
-She was struggling with her essays and despite her hard work it almost seemed impossible that she was going to score good grades.
+Marsha was struggling with her essays, and despite her hard work, it almost seemed impossible that she was going to score good grades.

 Here are some of the best plagiarism checkers available on the web: